alnvdl/alnvdl.github.io/_posts/2023-09-07-error-handling-in-go.md

 	validation error: data: too long @ /tmp/sandbox1322570992/prog.go:12
 ```

-It only exports four functions, and most of the time you can get away with using just one: `terr.Newf`, which has the same signature and works like `fmt.Errorf`.
+`terr` only exports four functions, and most of the time you can get away with using just one: `terr.Newf`, which has the same signature and works like `fmt.Errorf`.
 I tried to make the [documentation](https://pkg.go.dev/github.com/alnvdl/terr) as detailed as possible, with lots of examples, including for the other three more specialized functions.

 My dream is that one day terr will be deemed redundant, because Go will have added error tracing natively.